landbigdata/OpenStreetHeight/README.md

 Each section is represented by Fragment hosted in MainActivity.

+Dependency Injection was not used due to simplicity of project.

 ### Server (Java)

 Server app is built on top of Ratpack library.

 Communication with client is done via JSON.

+Server is needed to run Matlab scripts (and Matlab Runtime takes too much disk space to ship it in mobile app).
+Rewriting scripts in different language would take too much time.

 ## Screenshots
 | | |